dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 noTitleIndex: true
 ---

-# Dynamsoft Document Normalizer for Your Website
+# Document Normalizer for Your Website - User Guide

-Common normalizations include：Border crop, Deskew, Perspective correction, Colour mode, Brightness and Contrast.
+Dynamsoft Document Normalizer JavaScript Edition (DDN-JS) is equipped with industry-leading algorithms for quadrilaterals detecting and normalizing.
+Using its well-designed API, you can turn your web page into a document normalizer with just a few lines of code.

 <!-- ![version](https://img.shields.io/npm/v/dynamsoft-document-normalizer.svg)
 ![downloads](https://img.shields.io/npm/dm/dynamsoft-document-normalizer.svg)
 ![jsdelivr](https://img.shields.io/jsdelivr/npm/hm/dynamsoft-document-normalizer.svg)
 ![vulnerabilities](https://img.shields.io/snyk/vulnerabilities/npm/dynamsoft-document-normalizer.svg) -->

-Once integrated, your users can open your website in a browser, access their cameras, and detect and normalize the images directly from the video input.
+Once the DDN-JS SDK gets integrated into your web page, your users can access a camera via the browser and normalize documents directly from its video input.

 In this guide, you will learn step by step on how to integrate this SDK into your website.